 “[Baron's] book carries across the spirit of eclipse watching that millions of Americans can gain by observing the 2017 total eclipse.” —Jay Pasachoff, Field Memorial Professor of Astronomy at Williams College, Chair of the International Astronomical Union’s Working Group on Eclipses, and a veteran of 64 solar eclipses.

-For tips on where to view the eclipse, advice on how to do so safely, and detailed maps of the path of totality, please visit the following websites:
+For tips on where to view the eclipse, advice on how to do so safely, and maps of the path of totality, please visit the following: